 Explore Diamond Falls Botanical Gardens & Mineral Baths

 It was cloudy for most of our visit to Saint Lucia, so I worried our sunset cruise would be underwhelming.
-I am glad I was wrong!
+Glad I was wrong!
 The moment the sun melted into the horizon, the sky caught fire and we were in awe of the colors.
-And there’s nothing like seeing how the Pitons change color as the sun moves through the sky, from green to gold to purple to silver.
+And there’s nothing like seeing how the Pitons change hues as the sun moves through the sky, from green to gold to purple to silver.

 Have you ever visited St. Lucia?
 Tell me your favorite activities in the comments, and don’t forget to check out more photos from St. Lucia here!